yuxuama/cooperation_emergence/README.md

 - Temperature: parameter controling to what extent an agent follow its predefined strategy
 - Strategy distribution:
   - Envious (optional): proportion of Envious phenotype
-  - Optimist (optional): proportion of Optimis phenotype
+  - Optimist (optional): proportion of Optimist phenotype
   - Pessimist (optional): proportion of Pessimist phenotype
   - Random (optional): proportion of Random phenotype
   - Trustful (optional): proportion of Trustful phenotype